ccallawa/alyvix_doc/install.rst

 .. rst-class:: bignums

 #.
-Download |python-download-link|.
+Download the |python-download-link|.
-   Choose an installer for Windows x86-64 (zip, full or web-based, found at the bottom of the page).
    Alyvix is :warn:`not` compatible with 32-bit versions of Python.

 #.
 Install Python by right-clicking on the executable and selecting **"Run as administrator"**.
    The preferred location is :file:`C:\\Python37\\`.
 Be sure that Python is added to your path